 In Science children become independent in the investigative process and have a clear idea of what is a fair test.
 They make and test predictions, describing and explaining their results.
 They start to use a range of information sources.
-Basic life processes are studied, along with the main stages of the human life cycle.
-Materials and physical processes are investigated.
+Basic life processes are studied, along with the main stages of the human life cycle, which form the basis of our Relationships and Sex Education programme.

-Children become more confident and independent using information and communication technology, including databases, data handling and modelling, presenting and communicating software.
-The children use e-mail and are taught about the dangers and how to stay safe when using electronic forms of communication.
+Children become more confident and independent using information and communication technology, including programming, data handling and modelling, presenting and communicating software.
+The children use the internet and are taught about the dangers and how to stay safe when using electronic forms of communication.

 Children use a wider variety of historical sources and begin to distinguish between fact and opinion.
 They begin to empathise with people who lived in the past.
 They undertake a variety of geographical studies.
-Other religions and beliefs are explored and children are encouraged to join discussions; listening, questioning and sharing.
-They are more adventurous and inventive in their physical games, co-ordinating their movements and starting on team games.
+Other religions and beliefs are explored and children are encouraged to express their developing thoughts during-discussions through listening, questioning and sharing.
+They are more adventurous and inventive in their physical games, co-ordinating their movements and devising their own team games.
 Their artistic skills are developed enough for fabric work, sculpture and pleasing representational drawing and painting.

 Swimming is a compulsory part of the primary school P.E. curriculum.
-We take our Year 3 pupils to Riverside in Chelmsford where a variety of swimming skills are taught from learning to swim to diving and personal survival for expert swimmers.
+We take our Year 3 pupils to a local pool where a variety of swimming skills are taught from learning to swim using a variety of strokes, to improving their techniques, to water safety and survival.